 Better use of data

 The sources of customer and client data available to manufacturing businesses are increasing on an almost monthly basis.
-From tools and equipment connected to the internet to social media, data can be used for a substantial number of business improvements, including managing supply chains, evaluating risks, researching markets, or customising product design, to name just a few.
-How businesses use this data is crucial.
-Creating a single view of your business data on Dynamics 365, rather than storing it all on separate spreadsheets, will help you forecast demand for products, spot market trends, get better insights on your customers and market to them more strategically.
+From tools and equipment connected to the internet to social media, data can be used for a substantial number of business improvements.
+These include managing supply chains, evaluating risks, researching markets, or customising product design, to name just a few.
+Therefore, this is our fourth reason to use Dynamics 365 as your CRM system.